Faculty Resources – General Information

 The college encourages employees to become members of organizations in their community and chosen field.
 Participation in these organizations might count towards an employee’s professional development hours.

 One such example is the Missouri Community College Association (MCCA), an organization that represents the community colleges of the state through legislative representation.
 It also strives to increase public awareness of the community college.
-Membership is voluntary.
-You can also deduct membership dues from your paycheck.
+The college provides MCCA memberships to all full-time employees.

 FERPA (Family Educational Rights and Privacy Act) was passed by Congress in 1974.
 It applies to all educational agencies or institutions, including OTC, that receive funds under any program administered by the Secretary of Education.
 FERPA governs what information school officials may release but does not require that any information be released.